sigurn/crc16/README.md

 }
 ```
 ## Documentation
-For more documentation see [Package Documentation](https://godoc.org/github.com/sigurn/crc16)
+For more documentation see [package documentation](https://godoc.org/github.com/sigurn/crc16)
 ## License

 The MIT License (MIT)